 The Crestview Police Department established a Police Chaplain Program in 2008.
-Currently, the program consists of four volunteer Chaplains: Mark Broadhead, Paul Mixon, Jr., Geoff Prows, and Bob Smith.
+Currently, the program consists of four volunteer chaplains: The Revs.
+Mark Broadhead, Geoff Prows, Bob Smith and Harry Tomlin.

 “Please, don’t ever, even for a moment, think that an officer is being uncaring in the midst of a critical situation.
 They wouldn’t be there if they didn’t care or want to do their utmost to help you in your situation.
 While providing assistance, they need to set aside their emotional reactions so they can do what needs to be done.
 But when the crisis has passed, the emotions come to life – and officers hurt just as much as any other human being.”

 – Senior Chaplain Mark Broadhead, 2014 Annual Law Enforcement Officer’s Memorial Ceremony